-Morrison & Foerster’s National Security Practice, led by John Carlin, John Smith, and Nick Spiliotes provides strategic advice and counseling to clients on a broad range of challenging regulatory and compliance matters in the national security space.
+Morrison & Foerster’s National Security Practice, led by John Smith, Nick Spiliotes, and Brandon Van Grack, provides strategic advice and counseling to clients on a broad range of challenging regulatory and compliance matters in the national security space.
+The government’s enforcement and regulatory efforts pertaining to national security continue to expand and overlap, and thus navigating this space increasingly requires expertise across multiple disciplines.

 John Smith is the former Director of the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC), where he was centrally involved in all aspects of developing, implementing, and enforcing U.S. government sanctions requirements, and oversaw every OFAC enforcement case against financial institutions and global operating companies.